shingo2000/xd-plugin-artboard-for-pdf/README.md

-# xd-plugin-artboard-for-pdf
+# Artboard for PDF / Adobe XD Plugin
-Adobe XD Plugin "Artboard for PDF"
+Create artboards for exporting as PDF files.
+You Can Select Size (A3 - B5) and Orientation (Landscape or Portrait).